heyrict/cindy-next-rust/README.md

 - Setup the database with `diesel database setup && diesel migration run`.

+- Run `cargo run --release` or `./path/to/cindy-next-rust` if you have a compiled binary to start the server.
+For the former command, once compiled, it can be found in `./target/release/cindy-next-rust`.

 - Create an admin account with `just signup`.

 - Load initial data to the database with `psql cindy < setup/jp/initdb.up.sql`.

-- Run `cargo run --release` to start the server.
-Once compiled, it can be found in `./target/release/cindy-next-rust`.